Have Malware Attacks Become More Common?

 Conclusion

-As of 2023, there have been 5.5 billion malware attacks worldwide, with the most targeted industry being the Manufacturing sector.
+As of 2023, there have been 5.5 billion malware attacks worldwide, with the Manufacturing sector being the most targeted industry.

-According to Statista, the most common cyberthreat worldwide was Riskware, which I should talk about in a future article.
-Stay tuned for it!
+According to Statista, the most common cyber threat globally was Riskware, which I plan to discuss in a future article—stay tuned for that!

 Cybercrime-as-a-service has become extremely popular in recent months, leading to a new wave of hackers making victims all over the world.